 The only direct transport services from Mondulkiri Province to Siem Reap are either private taxis or a minibus from Saen Monorom Town in Mondulkiri Province to Siem Reap.
 You could travel to Phnom Penh first and then catch another bus or minivan to Siem Reap but you would add at least 5 hours to the journey time.

-There is 1 daily direct minibus service from Mondulkiri to Siem Reap which you can book online.
+There is currently 1 direct service a day from Mondulkiri to Siem Reap available to book online.

-- The scheduled journey time from Mondulkiri to Siem Reap is 6 hours, however, the actual journey time is likely to be longer and tends to vary day by day.
-We advise allowing an extra 4 hours to complete this journey.
+- The scheduled journey time from Mondulkiri to Siem Reap is 11 hours 30 minutes, however, the actual journey time tends to vary day by day.
+We advise allowing extra time to complete this journey.

 Use the Search Box below to buy your tickets from Mondulkiri to Siem Reap.